charsheet-su/WOD-Mortal-charsheet/README.md

 - [X-editable](https://vitalets.github.io/x-editable/)
 - [Jquery bar rating](http://antenna.io/demo/jquery-bar-rating/examples/)

-Latest version is built using Node.js, gulp, broserify and babel - if you don`t know Node.js, you can make your own sheet in simple HTML, CSS and JS.
+Latest version is built using Node.js, gulp, broserify and babel.
+If you don`t know Node.js, you can make your own sheet in simple HTML, CSS and JS.

 Version of this sheet without node.js can be found